 The ’60s and ’70s were the best time to shop around for an open-top off-roader.
 American buyers had at least seven options to choose from, including models built by Jeep, Chevrolet, GMC, Dodge, Plymouth, International-Harvester, and, of course, Ford.

-Today, the only topless 4×4 with body-on-frame construction is the timeless Wrangler.
-The Bronco will rekindle a decades-old rivalry by competing in the same segment as the all-new Jeep.
-That’s why off-road chops and a cheap, simple way of going topless are so important.
+In 2018, the only topless 4×4 with body-on-frame construction is the timeless Jeep Wrangler.
+And while the Bronco looks closely aligned with the 4Runner, it will inevitably rekindle a decades-old rivalry by competing in the same segment as the four-door Wrangler Unlimited.

-The Bronco and the Wrangler might not have the market to themselves for very long, however.
+The Bronco, the 4Runner, and the Wrangler might not have the market to themselves for very long, however.
 Unverified reports claim GMC will return to the segment by the turn of the decade, but nothing is official at this point.
 Parent company General Motors has considered a new Wrangler-punching model for several years but, as far as we know, the model has never made it past the drawing board.

 When will I be able to buy one?

 Bronco production is tentatively scheduled to start in Ford’s Michigan assembly plant in 2020.
-That means it will make its debut next year, possibly at the Detroit Auto Show, and the first examples will arrive in showrooms in time for the 2021 model year.
+That means it will make its debut in 2019, possibly at the Detroit Auto Show, and the first examples will arrive in showrooms in time for the 2021 model year.
+Pricing will likely start in the vicinity of $30,000.